rahil627/ai/code/language-and-framework-comparisons/web-app-framework-comparison/map-markers/README.txt

+x/pure js
+  - acutally looks good
-pure js is just fine (server.js), i guess you'd install node.js for server-side execution
+  - rquires node.js for server-side execution
-  - express.js is the js copy of sinatra **ruby/sinatra** is just prettier (app.rb), and if you've got that installed server-side, can avoid node.js/npm/etc. ;)
+  - express.js is the js copy of sinatra **ruby/sinatra/roda** (or python/flask)
+  - the prettiest solution (app.rb)
-  - seems like the prettiest solution, and it even includes a choice of templating system (just as jekyll does), to simplify writing html/js/css, and with your choice in style!
+  - even includes a choice of templating system (just as jekyll does): simplify writing html/js/css, and with your choice in style!
-  - todo: compare to pure ruby
+  - you'd still have to write html/js though :(
+x/elixir
+  - compact
-x/elixir is compact, with a strict MVC file structure, def a learning curve for functional programming
+  - strict MVC file structure
+  - has an additional learning curve for functional programming

+for bigger apps can throw in flutter or react

+**flutter**
+  - **NO HTML/CSS/JS!!!**
+  - compile (transpile?) to web assembly
+  - coming soon: interop with js
-for bigger apps can throw in flutter or react flutter feels more systems programmingy (lots of ugly nesting), probably with better debugging too, and hot re-load for mobile react actually has the most sensible output and also one file
+  - feels more systems programmingy (lots of ugly nesting), probably with better debugging too, and hot re-load for mobile

+react actually has the most sensible output and also one file
   - what's the overhead? overkill?
   - react native has direct competition with flutter